MicrosoftDocs/dataexplorer-docs/data-explorer/kqlmagic.md

 > [!TIP]
 >
-> * To parameterize the connection string, use unquoted values since they are interpreted as a Python expression.
+> * To parameterize the connection string, use unquoted values as they are interpreted as Python expressions.
 > * To simplify the process of getting credentials, see [Connection options](#connection-options).

 ### Example of cluster connection